thomasabishop/eolas/Electronics/Physics_of_electricity/Electrons.md

 A balanced atom that receives one or more extra electrons gives way to an overall negative charge.
 An atom in this state is a **negative ion**.
 Conversely if a balanced atom loses one or more electrons it becomes positively charged and is thus called a **positive ion**.

-> The process of ionization is constitutive of the flow of current.
+> The process of ionization is a constitutive part of the flow of current but not the only part.
+We also must factor the force that triggers ionization and the resistance that impedes it.